Normansville, New York

 Normansville is a former hamlet in Albany County, New York, United States.

 In the 19th century, Normansville was a hamlet in the town of Bethlehem.
-Normansville was located within and along the north and south banks of the ravine carved by the Normans Kill, a tributary of the Hudson River.
+It is no longer a hamlet in the town of Bethlehem.
+Normansville is located within and along the north and south banks of the ravine carved by the Normans Kill, a tributary of the Hudson River.
+The area on the Albany side and on the Bethlehem side of the Normans Kill at the Delaware Avenue crossing is still known as Normansville.